To: Marcus S.

 Subject: Criteria for personal identity over time

-Thank you for your e-mail of 19 June, with your third essay for the Philosophy of Mind program, on the question, 'My Identity Through Time'.
+Thank you for your email of 27 September with your third essay for the Philosophy of Mind program, entitled 'Personal Identity over Time'.

-"Can one give adequate criteria for the identity of a person over time?
-Illustrate your answer with thought experiments describing 'problem cases' of personal identity."
+The essay is a response to the question, 'Can one give adequate criteria for the identity of a person over time?
+Illustrate your answer with thought experiments describing "problem cases" of personal identity.'

 All the best,